bibleexchange/courses/_homiletics-1/en/homiletics-1.md

 Jesus spoke with authority (Matt.
 7:29).
 God gives authority to the preacher by the power of the Holy Ghost.

+#### Paul the apostle was empowered by the Holy Ghost

+Paul preached with the power of God (I Cor.
+2:4–5).
+The Word tells us there was a demonstration of that power.
+A demonstration is something that is seen.
+The world needs to see a demonstration of the power of God.
+Paul did not rely on the wisdom of man to preach the Gospel.
+Paul was an educated man.
+He had been a Pharisee and was taught the Law of Moses by Gamaliel a doctor of the law (Acts 5:34; 22:3).
+Yet, even Paul with all of his training needed the power of the Holy Ghost to preach the Gospel.

-### The Anointing breaks the bondages of sin
+### The anointing breaks the bondages of sin

 The anointing destroys the yoke of bondage (Is.
 10:27; 61:1).
 People are bound by sin, and only the power of God can set them free.
 Jesus said the anointing would bring deliverance to the captives.
 Many people are bound by Satan's power and are in the prison of sin.
 The Word of God preached under the anointing of the Holy Ghost will break the chains of bondage and set the sinners free from Satan's power.

 #### Holy Ghost power moves over a congregation

 The Holy Ghost can break the power of sin while the preacher is preaching.
 Preaching alone can not break the power of sin.
 The Holy Ghost anointing will break the power of sin in the lives of the people.
-The anointing is more than the power of God to help the preacher it is the power of God to help the congregation.
+The anointing is more than the power of God to help the preacher, but it is the power of God to help the congregation.

 #### The Holy Ghost brings conviction of sin

 The Holy Ghost will convince men of their sin and draw them to the cross (John 16:8).
 Anointed preaching will produce conviction of sin.
-Man can preach The Word, but only the Holy Ghost can cause men to be aware of their sin and bring them to God.
+Man can preach the Word, but only the Holy Ghost can cause men to be aware of their sin and bring them to God.

+**Discussion:** What is the anointing?
+What does it look like when someone is anointed?

 # Proper use of the text (Hermeneutics)